Frequently Asked Questions:

 Yes.
-Our work actively tackles abuse, anti-social behaviour, and Violence Against Women and Girls (VAWG).
+Our work actively provides victim and survivor support for those affected by Violence Against Women and Girls (VAWG).

 Although national and international strategies have achieved meaningful progress, significant challenges still exist.
 These include new forms of abuse, gaps in data and reporting, and the need for ongoing cultural and behavioural change—including targeted support for men and boys.